ClusterTrace/MirrorInImageEditorBlender/README.md

 # MirrorInImageEditorBlender
 An addon for blender that allows mirroring of the image in the image editor

 Can install by from Blender's addon menu by pressing install and then selecting the python file (MirrorAddon.py) as the addon.
-Then check the box for the addon that is added.
+Then check the box for the addon that is added (newer versions of blender default to activating after installing).
 You can find the panel inside the Image Editor window, where it is called "Mirroring".

 ## How to use:
+- Install the MirrorAddon.py file (can download all of the code from the code button or select the MirrorAddon.py file and use the ... button to select download)
 - Instructions for use are included in Instructions.txt

 ## Current Features: